How to Get Involved

-Get involved and show us your CTE successes!
-Share your stories and photos on social media.
-Be sure to tweet at or tag the CTE’s Twitter (@WisconsinCTE) and/or Facebook (www.facebook.com/WisconsinCTE) and use #WICTEMonth.
-Remember to like/share our posts (if you have the character space - please prioritize using the hashtag).
+Share your positive message with the DPI by filling out the Share Your Positive Education News form and your story could be highlighted in an upcoming issue of DPI-ConnectEd or on social media.
+Remember to like/share our posts (if you have the character space - please prioritize #WICTEMonth).
 Create your own social media campaign using this sample social media calendar.

 Highlight your CTE Story!

 Use these resources to talk about the positive work around CTE in your schools.
 The toolkit provides things like - logos, videos, conversation starters, and more!

 - CTE Month logo

 For use on any social media of print materials for Career and Technical Education (secondary or post secondary in Wisconsin.

 - Do's and Dont's for Engaging Learners and Families Around CTE

 A simple, easy-to-use resource from Advance CTE that guides you on the top CTE messages and how to employ them.

 Use to build grass-roots support for CTE in local communities.
 Find talking points to help showcase the great work happening in your schools around CTE.

 Invite members of your local community to learn about your school’s strong CTE programs firsthand.